HuemulSolutions/enola/docs/extracting_information.md

 ## 6.4.
 Extracting Information

-Enola-AI allows you to retrieve the Input and Output data from past executions for analysis or further processing.
+Enola-AI allows you to retrieve the Input and Output data from previous executions for analysis or further manual and automatic processing.

 ![Get Tracking](images/get_tracking.jpg)

 Here's a simple example demonstrating how to extract information using Python.

+**Note: Before using the provided codes, make sure you have your Enola-AI token configured:
+To configure your token, you can follow the explanation in the [Getting Started](https://github.com/HuemulSolutions/Enola-AI#5-getting-started) section from the Enola-AI documentation.**

-### Complete Example: Get Tracking
+### Complete Example: Extracting Information - Get Tracking

 ```python
 # Import necessary libraries